Escape-Games-by-Thought-Works/crypto-challenge/README.md

 # crypto-challenge

 Clues to help save Alex are all around you!
-For this clue, Alex has conveniently left her email username entered into the laptop, but you need to recover the password.
+For this clue, you need to find the Email Address of the journalist and send all the evidences to her.
+Be creative :)

 Nearby, you should find a paper with a series of hexadecimal numbers printed on it.
 From what you know of Alex, this is probably a clue to getting access to her email.
 You know that Alex has been studying cryptography, and she's left behind an implementation of the [IDEA](https://en.wikipedia.org/wiki/International_Data_Encryption_Algorithm) algorithm.
 The only problem is that she never finished implementing the decryption step!